Yandex Cloud

 KRaft cons arise from the cluster topology specifics:

-• In the combined mode, KRaft metadata controllers are not isolated from Apache Kafka® as effectively as ZooKeeper hosts.
-Therefore, Apache Kafka® does not recommend using KRaft in critical development environments.
-KRaft is more suitable for local development and testing.
+• In the combined mode, KRaft metadata controllers are not isolated from Apache Kafka® as effectively as they are in split mode, which features a dedicated subcluster for metadata controllers.
+Therefore, Apache Kafka® does not recommend using the combined mode in critical development environments.
+The combined mode is more suitable for local development and testing.

 • In a cluster with KRaft, you cannot flexibly manage the number of hosts: you can have exactly three hosts.